dougbutner/universal-consciousness/README.md

-# universal-consciousness
+# Universal Consciousness
-The 7-11-12 Model of Universal Consciousness: Dimensions,  Densities, and Matrices
+## The 7-11-12 Model of Universal Consciousness: Dimensions,  Densities, and Matrices

+# Instructions
+Open the [folder](https://github.com/dougbutner/universal-consciousness/tree/master/The%207-11-12%20Model%20of%20Universal%20Consciousness) in this repo to read all of the lessons in .md format, right here on Github

 ## This video course will be available soon, alongside our other free courses.